 The recommendations of the complaints panel are simply recommendations and they have no powers to enforce these.
-However the DCRS has expressed the view that it would expect a dentist to give the recommendations appropriate consideration.

-dentalcomplaints.ie/

-Dental Protection would be happy to advise members on their own particular circumstances if they should find themselves receiving a patient complaint.
+However the DCS has expressed the view that it would expect a dentist to give the recommendations appropriate consideration.
+Dental Protection would be happy to advise members on their own particular circumstances if they should find themselves in this situation.
+Visit dentalcomplaints.org.uk.